zaach/jison/CONTRIBUTING.md

 ---

+## TL;DR

-TL;DR: run these commands to bump our version, nuke all installed NPM packages and thus erase any and all dependencies on some older bit of jison; then fetch the latest of the repositories and build all:
+Run these commands to bump your version, nuke all installed NPM packages and thus erase any and all dependencies on some older bit of jison; then fetch the latest of the repositories and build all:

 	make bump